CLI Reference

 --minimal-view: Show only basic information of the items

---accessibility[=regular]: In case of an item in a user's personal folder, options: [regular/personal]
+--accessibility[=regular]: For an item in a user's personal folder, options: [regular/personal]

 list-sra-bastions